retrixe/octyne/API.md

 ---

+### GET /server/{id}/compress?token=token

+Get the progress of an async compression request.
+Added in v1.2+.

+**Request Query Parameters:**

+- `token` - The token returned by [POST /server/{id}/compress?path=path&compress=algorithm&archiveType=archiveType&basePath=path&async=boolean](#post-serveridcompresspathpathcompressalgorithmarchivetypearchivetypebasepathpathasyncboolean) corresponding to your compression request.

+**Response:**

+HTTP 200 JSON body response `{"finished":true}` is returned on success.
+If the compression request is still in progress, the body will be `{"finished":false}`, and HTTP 500 errors will be returned if the compression request failed.

+---

-### POST /server/{id}/compress?path=path&compress=algorithm&archiveType=archiveType&basePath=path
+### POST /server/{id}/compress?path=path&compress=algorithm&archiveType=archiveType&basePath=path&async=boolean

 Compress files/folders in the working directory of the app into a ZIP or TAR archive.
 Support for `tar(.gz/xz/zst)` archives was added in v1.2+.

-⚠️ *Info:* The `POST /server/{id}/compress/v2` API is available as well, which is identical to this, but guaranteed to support `tar` archives and the `basePath` query parameter.
+⚠️ *Info:* The `POST /server/{id}/compress/v2` API is available as well, which is identical to this, but guaranteed to support `tar` archives, the `basePath` and `async` query parameters.
 The v2 endpoint can be used by API clients to ensure archives aren't accidentally created as ZIP files on older Octyne versions.

 **Request Query Parameters:**